Lorinet/NeutrinoOS/README.md

 # NeutrinoOS
-Linux-based operating system for embedded devices built on a modern, platform-independent VM-based application platform
+Operating system for embedded devices built on a modern, platform-independent VM-based application platform

+## Supported platforms
+- ESP32
+- Linux (tested on Raspberry Pi)
+- Windows (running as a program)